Budget Travel India: How to Explore 5 Major Cities Under ₹50,000

 Home / Blog / Budget Travel India: How to Explore 5 Major Cities Under ₹50,000

-Discover how to explore Mumbai, Delhi, Bangalore, Jaipur, and Goa on a budget of just ₹50,000.
-Complete cost breakdown, money-saving tips, and practical strategies for budget travelers.
+Discover how to explore Mumbai, Delhi, Bangalore, Jaipur, and Goa on just ₹50,000.
+Complete cost breakdown, money-saving tips, and practical strategies.

 Traveling across India doesn't have to drain your wallet.
-With smart planning and insider knowledge, you can explore five of India's most iconic cities—Mumbai, Delhi, Bangalore, Jaipur, and Goa—for under ₹50,000 per person.
-This comprehensive guide breaks down exactly how to make it happen, with detailed cost estimates, money-saving strategies, and a realistic 10-day itinerary that maximizes experiences while minimizing expenses.
+With smart planning and insider knowledge, you can explore five iconic cities - Mumbai, Delhi, Bangalore, Jaipur, and Goa - for under ₹50,000 per person.
+Here's exactly how to make it happen.

 The Complete Cost Breakdown

-Here's how your ₹50,000 budget breaks down for a 10-day, 5-city adventure across India.
-These are realistic estimates based on current prices (2025) for budget-conscious travelers who want comfort without luxury.
+Here's how your ₹50,000 budget breaks down for a 10-day, 5-city adventure.
+These are realistic estimates based on 2025 prices for budget-conscious travelers who want comfort without luxury.

 10-Day Itinerary: Five Cities, Maximum Impact